HaroldGin931/Abstract_Algebra_Manual/README.md

 To understand the algebraic structures commonly used in cryptography, we often need to apply knowledge of abstract algebra.
 However, this knowledge is typically written in mathematical language, which can present challenges for developers.
 In essence, though, abstract algebra is about using abstract thinking to analyze and identify properties of mathematical objects, classifying and systematically discussing these properties.
 Once this perspective is understood, abstract algebra becomes much easier to grasp.

 Rust, as a language with many excellent features, allows us to use traits and generics to define these abstract algebraic interfaces.
 By leveraging the compiler and test functions, we can create an introductory book on abstract algebra from a Rust perspective.

+## Usage

+1. `cargo run`,
+2. Reading the code
+   1. algebra_trait
+   2. algebra_checker
+   3. algebra_struct
+   4. examples folder
+3. Play it with ZKlings(Not implemented)

 ## Challenge